The 20 Best Hereditary Multiple Osteochondromas Doctors in Japan

 Gifu-shi, JP

-Katsuji Shimizu practices in Gifu-shi, Japan.
+Katsuji Shimizu practices practicing medicine in Gifu-shi, Japan.
 Mr. Shimizu is rated as an Advanced expert by MediFind in the treatment of Hereditary Multiple Osteochondromas.
-His top areas of expertise are Hereditary Multiple Osteochondromas, Osteochondroma, Clear Cell Sarcoma, Osteotomy, and Spinal Fusion.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Hereditary Multiple Osteochondromas, Osteochondroma, Clear Cell Sarcoma, Bone Graft, and Spinal Fusion.

 Advanced in Hereditary Multiple Osteochondromas